Our Commitment to Affordability.

 At Drew, we seek to make your graduate experience transformative, defining and affordable.
 Our Office of Graduate Admissions is happy to discuss your options and connect you with the appropriate department for more information regarding federal financial aid, merit based scholarships and outside funding opportunities.

 Educators are an essential part of the Drew community.
-Full-time employees (teachers and support staff) at local public schools, private schools, or institutions of higher education, qualify for our Educator Scholarship.
+Full-time employees (teachers and support staff) at local public schools, private schools, or institutions of higher education, qualify for our Educator Scholarship at 35% of tuition.

 Drew is committed to humanizing health care and nurses have always played a central role in this mission.
-All nurses employed in health care are eligible for the Nurse’s Scholarship.
+All nurses employed full-time in health care are eligible for our Nurse Scholarship at 35% of tuition.

 United Methodist Initiative

 United Methodist applicants to the Theological School’s Master of Divinity degree, who have earned at least a 3.0 GPA in their undergraduate studies, receive a scholarship of at least 100% tuition.